 D In which year was this village first constructed?
-Construction of the first stage was completed in [year]

-Construction of subsequent completed stages: [Insert stage number(s) and year(s) of completion]

-If the construction of the village is still to be completed, provide estimated completion dates for each stage still to be constructed: [Insert stage number(s) and estimated date(s) for completion]

-Е Aged care facility

-Is there an aged care facility ☐ Yes

-adjacent to the village? □ No

-canno aged care a Important notice to prospective residents: The administering body cannot guarantee a resident a place in an aged care facility.
+Construction of subsequent completed stages: Construction of the first stage was completed in [year] [Insert stage number(s) and year(s) of completion] If the construction of the village is still to be completed, provide estimated completion dates for each stage still to be constructed: [Insert stage number(s) and estimated date(s) for completion] Е Aged care facility Is there an aged care facility adjacent to the village? □ Yes □ No canno aged care a Important notice to prospective residents: The administering body cannot guarantee a resident a place in an aged care facility.
 To enter an aged care facility, a resident must be assessed as eligible through an aged care assessment in accordance with the Aged Care Act 1997 (Commonwealth).

-2. .
-Owner/administering body/management of the retirement village

-A Owner: details of the owner of Name:

-the land on which the retirement village facilities are located (individual, company or organisation).
-ABN:
+2. Owner/administering body/management of the retirement village A Owner: details of the owner of the land on which the retirement village facilities are located (individual, company or organisation).
+Name: ABN: Address: Tel. number(s):

-Address:

-organisation).

-Tel. number(s):

 В Administering body: if the village is administered by a person or entity other than the owner of the land, the details of that individual, company or organisation.
-Name: С Management representative: Is there a management representative available to residents?
+Name: ABN: Address: Tel. number(s): С Management representative: Is there a management representative available to residents?
 Yes Located onsite at the village Located offsite No If yes, provide details of when the manager is available onsite and how the manager can be contacted when not onsite including before, during and after working hours: Name: Address: Tel. number(s): 3.
-Nature of residential president) oremises ( specific to the prospective A The type of residential premises is: prospection Beelef On Two type of residential premises the ive resident proposes to occupy: dsitter ne-bedroom ree-bedroom ther [specify type]
+Nature of residential president) premises ( specific to the prospective A residential premises is: prospection type of residential premises the ive resident proposes to occupy: dsitter ne-bedroom vo-bedroom ree-bedroom her [specify type]

-В The nature of the Tick e each box that applies: prospective resident's occupancy right in relation to the residential premises that the resident proposes to occupy is: Lease, licence, rental (non-owner resident) Lease for life Lease/Licence to occupy (long-term) [state term] Fixed term rental (short-term) [state term] Periodic rental (short-term) [state term] Strata title (owner resident) Purple title (owner resident/tenant in common) Other [specify details] 4.
-Parking amenities (specific to prospective resident's proposed residential premises) visitors' parking and parking for trailers, boats and caravans A This section provides information about the garage and parking facilities that will be provided with the resident's individual residential premises, along with details of parking for visitors, trailers, boats and caravans. il 's es,
+В The nature of the Tick each box that applies: prospective resident's occupancy right in relation to the residential premises that the resident proposes to occupy is: Lease, licence, rental (non-owner resident) Lease for life Lease/Licence to occupy (long-term) [state term] Fixed term rental (short-term) [state term] Periodic rental (short-term) [state term] Strata title (owner resident) Purple title (owner resident/tenant in common) Other [specify details] 4. to prospective resident's proposed rs' parking and parking for trailers, A This section provides information about the gand parking facilities the provided with the reindividual residential palong with details of pafor visitors, trailers, bo caravans. hat will esident' oremise arking il 's es,

 Will the prospective resident have a reserved garage and/or parking bay within the village?
-If no, what are the parking arrangements?
+Yes No If no, what are the parking arrangements?

-☐ Yes ☐ No

 Is there an additional amount payable to the premium or through recurrent charges to access garage or parking facilities?
-If yes, provide a brief explanation:

-□ Yes

-□ No

-Is there visitors parking available in the village?
-If yes, briefly explain how much parking is available for visitors:

-☐ Yes

-□ No

-Is there trailer, boat and caravan parking available for the prospective resident to use?
-If yes, provide a brief explanation:
+If yes, provide a brief explanation: ☐ Yes ☐ No Is there visitors parking available in the village?
+Yes No If yes, briefly explain how much parking is available for visitors: Is there trailer, boat and caravan parking available for the prospective resident to use?
+Yes (subject to availability) No If yes, provide a brief explanation:

-Yes (subject to availability)

-□ No